Dispense

 {$$\int_{E_F}^{E_F+\hbar\omega_D} \frac {g(\epsilon)d\epsilon}{2\epsilon-E}=g(E_F)\ln \frac{2E_F-E+2\hbar\omega_D}{2E_F-E}\approx g(E_F)\ln\frac{\hbar\omega_D}{E_F-E/2}$$}

-Taking the exponential of both members and defining a pseudopotential {$\lambda = g(E_F)V_0$}, a rearrangement provides a gap
+Taking the exponential of both members and defining a dimensionless pseudopotential {$\lambda = g(E_F)V_0$}, a rearrangement provides a gap

 {$$ \Delta = 2E_F - E = 2\hbar\omega_D \mathrm{e}^{-\frac 2 \lambda}$$}